canonical/uss-tableflip/doc/ubuntu_release_process.md

 After both ubuntu/$release and ubuntu/daily/$release PRs are merged, go to the recipe pages (see below) and click build-now.

 ### Adding a quilt patch to debian/patches ###
-This is generally needed when we are disabling backported feature from tip in order to retain existing behavior on a older series.
+This is generally needed when we are disabling backported feature from tip in order to retain existing behavior on an older series.

 The procedure is as follows: